Independent Weavers and

 supposedly mandatory now for children in Egypt, and half-day school sessions are offered nearly

 everywhere.
-Young people may weave either before or after their classes if they wish.
+Young people are free to weave either before or after their classes.

 Since 1952, when tapestry weaving began in Harrania, then later spread to other villages,